 As you can imagine, tax cheats cost the government a fortune in lost revenue.

-According to estimates issued by the IRS, tax evasion cost the federal government on average $458 billion per year for the years 2008 through 2010.
+According to estimates issued by the IRS, tax evasion cost the federal government $696 billion for the year 2022.

 If you are paying your fair share of taxes and are disgusted by selfish cheats who think only of themselves, there is something you can do.